BREAKING: His 6 year old son is hospitalised with Malaria and Pneumonia and needs treatment urgently

 Hate crimes continued the following years, when his house was burned down first in 2018 and then in 2020.After having been threatened and assailed by the local mob and by the police, Ahmed fled to [….], so not to further endanger the life of his two children.
 He now needs your support to pay for the hospital bills and to find a safe accommodation.

 “I will overcome.
 I see great improvement.”

-The hope and resilience of Elijah cannot be broken easily.
-For the past two months, he has been stuck in Rwanda, travelling between his apartment and the hospital, dealing with the consequences that the physical violence he experienced had on his body.
+The hope and resilience of Ahmed cannot be broken easily.
+For the past two months, he has been stuck in a neighbouring country, travelling between his apartment and the hospital, dealing with the consequences that the physical violence he experienced had on his body.
 “In the last two months I was operated and I lost one of my testicles… Medicine was recommended for a period of six months, but if it fails then I will have to go for another surgery.”

 The attacks that he suffered before fleeing damaged his urinary system and made him unable to walk.
 SUN has managed to pay for a wheelchair that he can use to go outside of his place and to the hospital.
 He needs to visit the clinic every week, an obligation that costs him much energy – the journey between his place and the hospital being 40 mins long and the only means of transportation being his wheelchair.
 “The challenge is more on my way back home from the hospital because the hospital is in a valley and I stay uphill.”

 Episode 4 – Surgery complications and concerns about his children are making life even more difficult for Ahmed